 Insurance and legal aspects

 Managing risk in business is one of the best tools to prevent interruption if the worst should happen.
 Insurance helps to give you peace of mind and can also get you out of sticky situations including litigation proceedings.
-Protecting your startup both financially and legally is important for ensuring the success and stability of your company.
+Getting startup small business insurance to protect your business both financially and legally is important for ensuring the success and stability of your company.

 Build a team